“Why Did You Start Speak Up for Success?“

 On the personal side, I’m married to celebrated jazz guitarist and bass guitarist Jerome Harris.
 We live in Brooklyn, New York, and have one adult daughter who lives in Oakland.

-Want to Book a Speaker Coaching Session or Customized Workshop?
+Want to Book a Speaker Coaching Session or Speak Up for Success Workshop?